-The most compelling reason for my creating art is the feeling that at any moment during the process anything seems possible.
+The most compelling experience I have creating art is feeling that at any moment during the process anything seems possible.
 It is a great adventure of self discovery.
 The solitude of the studio is the place of continuing growth where I explore the contradictions and the polarities within myself.
 There I construct and deconstruct, seeking randomness and at the same time seeking order.